batden/equivoke/README.md

 You can uninstall Enlightenment and related applications from your computer at any time.

-To do so, run the script again and select option 4 from the menu.
+To do so, run the script and select option 4 from the menu.

 ## In the Picture